The Malkovich – Kulich Ancestry Summary

 I now find the present day spelling of the village is now Stavene.
 Not much of a change but still confusing.
 A document written by Anna Kulich Malkovich puts her birth in this village and she had also placed a mark on a World Atlas map as that to be the approximate location of her birth and a mark of the John Malkovich birth place.
 This was where I started my study from.
 I could not find the villages on this map but finally found them on the 2016 google map.

-Now all you have to do is to go to the right hand side and pick what you want to see.
+Now all you have to do is to go to the upper right hand side and pick which family you want to see.